summitgao/Hyperspectral_classification_SPBL/README.md

 Sea ice classification from hyperspectral images based on self-paced boost learning

-IEEE International Geoscience and Remote Sensing Symposium (IGARSS) 2018
+*IEEE International Geoscience and Remote Sensing Symposium (IGARSS)* 2018

 The demo has not been well organized.
 Please contact me if you meet any problems.

-Email: gaofeng@ouc.edu.cn
+**Please cite our paper if you use our codes.
+Thanks!**

+If you have any queries, please do not hesitate to contact me (gaofeng AT ouc.edu.cn).

+More codes can be obtained from http://feng-gao.cn